 Join the Infectious Disease Discussion Forum

-The ASBMT Transplant Infectious Diseases ListServ has been replaced with an online community.
+The ASTCT Transplant Infectious Diseases ListServ has been replaced with an online community.
 To learn more and join the conversation, click here.

 'Infectious Disease in the Immunocompromised Host' Symposium

-Fred Hutch’s 2nd Symposium on Infectious Disease in the Immunocompromised Host took place June 19-20, 2017 in Seattle, WA and featured internationally renowned scholars discussing a broad range of topics including: vaccines, immunotherapy, fungal infections, the microbiome, respiratory viruses, and CMV.
-Please go to the symposium website to view the program.
+Fred Hutch’s 3rd Symposium on Infectious Disease in the Immunocompromised Host will take place June 10-11, 2019 in Seattle, WA.
+It will feature internationally renowned scholars discussing a broad range of topics including: vaccines, immunotherapy, fungal infections, the microbiome, respiratory viruses, and CMV.

-The steering committee provides leadership for the TID-SIG and linkage with the ASBMT leadership, and will nominate representatives to serve on appropriate ASBMT committees.
+The steering committee provides leadership for the TID-SIG and linkage with the ASTCT leadership, and will nominate representatives to serve on appropriate ASTCT committees.
 The steering committee is made up of health care professionals, in the early to advanced stages of their careers, with an interest in transplant infectious diseases.

 The steering committee includes the founding members of the TID-SIG:

-Michael Boeckh, M.D., Ph.D., Vice Chair (Fred Hutchinson Cancer Research Center), email@example.com
+Michael Boeckh, M.D., Ph.D., Chair (Fred Hutchinson Cancer Research Center), firstname.lastname@example.org

 Aliyah Baluch, M.D., MSc (Moffitt Cancer Center)